 Once you receive your account and password you can log onto the telescope at your appointed time.
 Other users may be observing in a time slot both before and after you; so please do not log on early or go over your time limit.
 The observatory will be ready for you with the telescope on, the dome open and the camera cooled.
 You will control the telescope by using your web browser.
-We recommend either Chrome (probably best) or Internet Explorer.
-In the address field of your browser type the address and port number of the observatory: http://lune.as.arizona.edu:4281 You will be presented with a log on screen (Fig 1).
+We recommend the Chrome browser.
+In the address field of your browser type the address and port number of the observatory:

+http://lune.as.arizona.edu:4281

+You will be presented with a log on screen.
 Type in your account name (see your confirmation e-mail) and your password.
 They are case sensitive- you may want to copy and paste them if there is an issue.